mynameisvinn/Docker-for-Data-Scientists/README.md

 ## build
-do `docker build -t mynameisvinn/ipython .`
+do `docker build -t mynameisvinn/ipython .` dont forget the period! this build will take a few minutes the first time, as docker starts pulling layers (eg dataquestio/python2 layer). now is a good time for a hacker news break.

-dont forget the period!
+## run

-## run docker container
+do `docker run -d -p 8888:8888 mynameisvinn/ipython`. this creates a docker container, which is isolated from your local machine. inside this container is a notebook, which can be accessed at `CONTAINER_IP:1111`. (find CONTAINER_IP with `docker-machine ip default`.)

-do `docker run -d -p 8888:1111 mynameisvinn/ipython`. this creates a docker container, which is isolated from your local machine. inside this container is a notebook.
+*`-d` indicates detached mode.

-to access the dockerized notebook, go to `CONTAINER_IP:1111`. note: you can find CONTAINER_IP with `docker-machine ip default`.
+*`-p` binds ports between container and your local machine.

-## stop docker containers
+## stop
 do `docker stop $(docker ps -a -q)`